Clean Air Coalition

 - City of San Marcos (Council Member Shane Scott)

-Since the 8-O3 Flex Plan's adoption, three additional jurisdictions have joined the CAC:
+Since the 8-O3 Flex Plan's adoption, four additional jurisdictions have joined the CAC:

 - City of Georgetown (Council Member Rachael Jonrowe)